webrecorder/pywb/docs/manual/template-guide.rst

 The outer frame can receive notifications of changes to the replay via ``postMessage``

-For example, to detect when the content frame changed and log the new url and timestamp, use the following script to the outer frame html:
+For example, to detect when the content frame changed and log the new url and timestamp, use the following script in the outer frame html:

 .. code-block:: javascript